inkstitch/inkstitch/collections/_tutorial/de/distort.md

 [Download](/assets/images/tutorials/distort/Mantas.svg){: download="Mantas.svg" }

-## Enveloppe deformation
+## Envelope deformation
 It works basically the same way, except that this time you have four paths to control the distortion.
-Edit on canvas any or all of the four paths
+Edit on canvas any or all of the four paths.

 ![Manger Enveloppe deformation example](/assets/images/tutorials/distort/manger.svg)

 [Download](/assets/images/tutorials/distort/manger.svg){: download="manger.svg" }

-Here the enveloppe deformation is used independantly on each  line of text
+Here the enveloppe deformation is used independantly on each  line of text.

-## Perspective/Deformation
+## Perspective/Envelope
-This path effect  is very  handy  to apply....a perspective effect
+This path effect  is very  handy  to apply....a perspective effect.

 ![perspective example](/assets/images/tutorials/distort/perspective.svg)